fabianjkrueger/mlops_zoomcamp_project/README.md

 The project uses the "How Long to Beat Video Game Playtime Dataset" from Kaggle.

+This data was selected for the following reasons:
+- It contains date of release, so the data can be separated by time of release
+- It has an acceptable number of samples, so models should be able to learn from it
+- It provides a good target variable to predict: the number of hours played
+- The theme is kind of interesting and not too common

 #### Download the Dataset

 1. **Make sure you're in the pipenv environment:**